seansegal/parity-in-the-senate/README.md

 When we started to think about how we could work with a date range, we initially wanted to make something where you could put in any range the user wanted to, and the visualization and summary panels would update accordingly.
 After playing around with a few options, we came to the conclusion that the easiest way to make that dynamic of a visualization would take a lot of time and involve some sort of backend that would update the weights and partisanship scores according to the input date range.
 As a result, we decided to limit the possible selections to the available years, and pre-compute the statistics for each year ahead of time so the results would be viewable instantly.
 We acknowledge that this is kind of cheating but we didn't have unlimited time to make all of our features perfect!!!!

 We were able to get some information for each senator that pops up when you mouse over one of the nodes on the graph.
-Unfortunately, much of the data was unavailable or incomplete, so we had to do some data entry and support less fields
+Unfortunately, much of the data was unavailable or incomplete, so we had to do some data entry and support less fields.
+The only fields that were common across all senators in the data were full name, registered party, and the district they represent.

 ## Analysis